benwiley4000/ant-swarm-net-load-balancing/README.md

 ```sh
 python client.py
 ```
 [client.py](client.py) outputs [gml files](gml-technical-report.pdf) representing networking loads across a series of ticks as a breadth-first-search (BFS) algorithm is used to distribute network signals.
 The gml files can be rendered as colored graphs using [Cytoscape](http://www.cytoscape.org/).
-Dijkstra's algorithm our our ant-based balancing algorithm can be used instead by changing comments in the file.
+Dijkstra's algorithm, or our ant-based balancing algorithm, can be used instead by changing comments in the file.

 If this all sounds esoteric and hard to follow, it's because it is.
 If you just want to see the results of our study, you'd probably rather...